kstenerud/KSCrash/README.md

 crashes can cause the exception to deallocate early, further twarting efforts to debug your app, so this feature can be quite handy at times.

-Each cache entry takes up 8 bytes on a 32-bit architecture, and 16 bytes on a 64-bit architecture.
-The recommended minimum is 16384, which translates to 128k of RAM used for zombie tracking on a 32-bit machine.
-Generally, the more objects you tend to have in your app, the larger you'll want to make the cache.

 Trade off: Zombie tracking at the cost of adding very slight overhead to object
            deallocation, and having some memory reserved.